FAQs

 • Check-in day is on Sunday, the day before the first day of class, and is mandatory for both residential and day students.
 Please plan for arrivals accordingly.
 All students will participate in the required student orientation after they have checked in and should plan for an evening of activities with the residence life staff.
 Details on move-in and orientation programming will be provided prior to the start of the program.

 • Yes.
-Students may complete a Special Leave Request to checkout from campus alone to meet with family and friends.
-Students must be back on campus by curfew and should only submit requests for designated free time.
+Students may complete a special leave request to check out from campus alone to meet with family and friends.
+Students must be back on campus by curfew and should only submit requests that fall within their designated free time.

 • We recommend that students keep their rooms locked when unattended.
 We also recommend that students not bring any valuables; Sotheby's Summer Institute does not bear any responsibility for lost or stolen items.